inveniosoftware/invenio-oauth2server/README.rst

 Features
 ========

-* Settings view for configuring applications and personal access tokens.
-* Uses encryption field for seamless encryption/decryption of the access and refresh tokens.
+* Implements the OAuth 2.0 authentication protocol.
+    - Provides REST API to provide access tokens.
+    - Provides decorators that can be used to restrict access to resources.
+* Handles authentication using JSON Web Tokens.
+* Adds support for CSRF protection in REST API.